pecefulpro/GGPO-tutorial/README.md

 # GGPO-tutorial-

-A repo desinged to help people understand the basic implimtation of GGPO in the godot engine
+A repo desinged to help people understand the basic implementation of GGPO in the godot engine

 ## To use
 1) Go download the [godot module](https://github.com/FlutterTal/godot_ggpo) and follow the instructions to build.